Kein Cross: Paris

-"My former assistant, had bought a house in Marrakesh with his boyfriend, and he was talking about moving there", Cross says.
-"Last September, I was in Paris ...
-I couldn’t get in touch with him ... his brother called me ... said he had died.
-That kind of threw things into perspective, that you better do things when you’re thinking about it, because who knows if you’re going to be around next year."

-He began his search that year and quickly found his house a few blocks away from Notre Dame in the Fourth Arrondissement.
-The exterior was battered and marred by a bricked-up window; the kitchen had an old water heater that "stuck out like a sore thumb", and the bathroom was "grubby".
-But the owner was happy to let Mr. Cross do anything he wanted, and the rent was half the market rate.
+Cross moved to Paris in 2011, settling in a house a few blocks away from Notre Dame in the Fourth Arrondissement.
+The exterior was battered and marred by a bricked-up window; the kitchen had an old water heater that "stuck out like a sore thumb" and the bathroom was "grubby", but the owner was happy to let Cross do anything he wanted, and the rent was half the market rate.